-- 30) A student must pass the First Examination in not more than four scheduled attempts, not counting validly excused attempts.
-In the event that a student fails to do so, his / her registration shall be declared invalid by the Vice-Chancellor on the recommendation of the Senate, and he / she shall cease to be a student of the university. - 31) The following criteria shall be used to determine award of classes: - a) A candidate who passes the First Examination at the first attempt and obtains an overall average mark of 70% or above and at least 65% in each Unit, shall be eligible for First Class Honours. - b) A candidate who passes the First Examination at the first attempt and obtains an overall average mark less than 70% and more than, or equal to 65%, shall be eligible for Second Class (Upper Division) Honours. - c) A candidate who passes the First Examination at the first attempt and obtains an overall average mark less than 65% and more than or equal to 60% at that examination shall be eligible for Second Class (Lower Division) Honours. - 32) Any candidate who is eligible for a class in the First Examination for Medical Degrees, and who has obtained at least 70% of marks for questions included in all assessment components of the First Examination (including continuous assessments) identified by the Examination Board as relevant to the subjects of Anatomy, Biochemistry or Physiology, shall be awarded a Distinction in the relevant subject. - 33) From among those candidates who are awarded Distinctions in the subjects of Anatomy, Biochemistry or Physiology, as stipulated in paragraph 32 above, the candidate who obtains the highest overall mark in a given subject shall be awarded the relevant subject Medal.
+- 30) A student must pass the First Examination in not more than four scheduled attempts, not counting validly excused attempts6.
+In the event that a student fails to do so, his / her registration shall be declared invalid by the Vice-Chancellor on the recommendation of the Senate, and he / she shall cease to be a student of the university. - 31) The following criteria shall be used to determine award of classes: - a) A candidate who passes the First Examination at the first attempt and obtains an overall average mark of 70% or above and at least 65% in each Unit, shall be eligible for First Class Honours. - b) A candidate who passes the First Examination at the first attempt and obtains an overall average mark less than 70% and more than, or equal to 65%, shall be eligible for Second Class (Upper Division) Honours. - c) A candidate who passes the First Examination at the first attempt and obtains an overall average mark less than 65% and more than or equal to 60% at that examination shall be eligible for Second Class (Lower Division) Honours. - 32) Any candidate who is eligible for a class in the First Examination for Medical Degrees, and who has obtained at least 70% of marks for questions included in all assessment components of the First Examination (including continuous assessments) identified by the Examination Board as relevant to the subjects of Anatomy, Biochemistry or Physiology, shall be awarded a Distinction in the relevant subject7.

-&lt;sup>7 Changes to become effective for Batch 25 onwards (2012/2013 intake); first exam to be held in 2015
+7 Changes to become effective for Batch 25 onwards (2012/2013 intake); first exam to be held in 2015

-- 34) The candidate who obtains the highest aggregate mark at the First Examination for Medical Degrees shall be awarded the Dr. Asoka Dissanayake Gold Medal. - 35) A student shall not be permitted to enter Phase II of the MBBS program unless he / she has passed the First Examination for Medical Degrees.
+- 33) From among those candidates who are awarded Distinctions in the subjects of Anatomy, Biochemistry or Physiology, as stipulated in paragraph 32 above, the candidate who obtains the highest overall mark in a given subject shall be awarded the relevant subject Medal7. - 34) The candidate who obtains the highest aggregate mark at the First Examination for Medical Degrees shall be awarded the Dr. Asoka Dissanayake Gold Medal. - 35) A student shall not be permitted to enter Phase II of the MBBS program unless he / she has passed the First Examination for Medical Degrees.